d-morrison/IntroStatActivities/_book/07-A10-inference-1cat-theory.md

 qnorm(xx) # Multiplier for 95% confidence interval
 ```

-15. Report the value of the multiplier needed to calculate the 95\% confidence interval for the true proportion of male boxers that are left-handed?
+14. Report the value of the multiplier ($z^*$) found from the R code needed to calculate the 95\% confidence interval for the true proportion of male boxers that are left-handed?
 \vspace{0.3in}

-16. Calculate the margin of error for the 95\% confidence interval.
+15. Calculate the margin of error for the 95\% confidence interval.
 \vspace{0.8in}

-17. Calculate the 95\% confidence interval for the parameter of interest.
+16. Calculate the 95\% confidence interval for the parameter of interest.
 \vspace{0.5in}

-19. Interpret the 95\% confidence interval in the context of the problem.
+17. Interpret the 95\% confidence interval in the context of the problem.
-\vspace{0.8in}
+\vspace{0.5in}

+18. Write a conclusion to the study in context of the problem.
+\vspace{0.5in}

-20. Is the null value, 0.1, contained in the 95\% confidence interval?
+19. Is the null value, 0.1, contained in the 95\% confidence interval?
 Explain, based on the p-value from the earlier in activity, why you expected this to be true.
 \vspace{0.5in}